 Our Missionary in Lesotho

 As a church we support Jill Kinsey, who became a Christian at IECA.
-She runs an orphanage for around 90 AIDS affected children at Pulane, Lesotho, a small kingdom encircled by South Africa.
+She founded an orphanage for around 90 AIDS affected children at Pulane, Lesotho, a small kingdom encircled by South Africa and is now semi-retired, working with Grant Strugnell, Director, and his wife Emily.

 Jill initially worked as a missionary in Mozambique and subsequently moved to Lesotho, where she set up the Semonkong Children’s Centre, helped by her daughter Tara and her family.
 Then in 2008 she moved to Pulane to set up the Pulane Children’s Centre in an abandoned Canadian agricultural project, leaving her daughter in charge at Semonkong.
 Jill, who had a stroke in 2014 which left her with a weak leg, runs the centre with a team of local staff, while various churches and groups visit to minister and assist in practical ways, such as building play equipment.